How to live stream to a YouTube Live event

 - A YouTube account in good standing (YouTube Live Events are only available to accounts in good standing)

-- Pearl must be configured wired or tethered internet connection (on a network with access to YouTube)
+- Pearl must be configured for a wired or tethered internet connection (on a network with access to YouTube)

 - Configure a channel on Pearl with the content you want to live stream